hykilpikonna/Superbuy/README.md

 1. A script to automatically add Taobao orders to Superbuy
 2. Analysis of superbuy order data to rank the best shipping methods

+**COPYRIGHT NOTICE**: Superbuy owns all rights to the data in this repo.
+If you are a Superbuy employee and would like me to remove this repo, please contact me.

 ## Analysis

 The analysis can be found in the jupyter notebook [analysis.ipynb](analysis.ipynb).